denis-sokolov/remove-github-forks/README.md

 [![bitHound Score](https://www.bithound.io/github/denis-sokolov/remove-github-forks/badges/score.svg?)](https://www.bithound.io/github/denis-sokolov/remove-github-forks)
 [![Dependency Status](https://gemnasium.com/denis-sokolov/remove-github-forks.svg)](https://gemnasium.com/denis-sokolov/remove-github-forks)

-Developers that contribute to many projects on GitHub, have their profiles full of meaningless temporary forks.
-If a particular pull request has not been closed yet, keeping the fork is useful to modify that fork by pushing to the branch in question.
-Once the pull request has been closed, though, there is hardly any value remaining in having the fork on one's profile.
-This package will delete all forks on one's profile that have no unique commits.
+If you contribute to many projects on GitHub, your profile is full of temporary forks that are only useful while the pull request is open.
+After that there is no reason to keep the fork.
+This tool will delete all such forks.
+And if there’s any commits in the fork that have not yet been merged upstream, the fork will be kept, of course.
+For the extra peace of mind, the tool will ask you to confirm the forks it plans to delete.

 ## Usage